|

 8: Amgedpha No More

-This is
+Review: This is actually

-October 1944 is divided into two parts, with a total
+is divided into two parts, with a total of ten tracks of

-of ten tracks of low-budget death black metal.
-Ive
+low-budget death black metal.
+Ive been told by

-Panzerzug Anno November 1942 (again another nice
+Panzerzug anno November 1942 (again another nice

 intriguing title).
 I havent yet heard those